 Bioidentical hormones used for female hormonal disorders (including menopause, peri-menopause, premenstrual syndrome, polycystic ovarian syndrome and infertility) are:

 - Estrogens (estriol, estradiol)

-Similarly in male, they can have Andropause due to hormonal deficiency: Symptoms of male Andropause may include lethargy or decreased energy, decreased libido or interest in sex, erectile dysfunction with loss of erections, muscle weakness and aches, inability to sleep, hot flashes, night sweats, depression, infertility and thinning of bones or bone loss.
+Similarly in males, they can have andropause due to hormonal deficiency.
+Symptoms of male Andropause may include lethargy or decreased energy, decreased libido or interest in sex, erectile dysfunction with loss of erections, muscle weakness and aches, inability to sleep, hot flashes, night sweats, depression, infertility and thinning of bones or bone loss.
 When there is less testosterone available to do its work, the testosterone target-organ response decreases, bringing about many changes.